Atachiz02Softwares/.github/profile/README.md

 **All you need to know about Atachiz02 Softwares:**

-🙋‍♀️ Atachiz02 Softwares is a software engineering enterprise that specializes in the development and deployment of both mobile and desktop application software.
+🙋‍♀️ Atachiz02 Softwares is a software engineering enterprise that specializes in the development and deployment of both mobile, desktop, and AI application software.

 🌈 You can contribute by directly emailing us or creating a discussion here on GitHub.